kshoker12/WorkoutApp/README.md

 - As a user, I want to be able to create a new exercise
 - As a user, I want to be able to add an exercise to a muscle group
-- As a user, I want to be able to select which muscle groups to hit today
+- As a user, I want to be able to select individual exercises or entire muscle groups to my session
-- As a user, I want to be able to view a list of all exercises I am doing today along with the sets and reps
+- As a user, I want to be able to view a list of all exercises I am doing in current session, along with the sets and reps.
 - As a user, I want to edit the amount of reps and sets in an exercise
+- As a user